World-Class Treatment for Eczema

 DUPIXENT is a biologic medication used to treat moderate-to-severe eczema.
 DUPIXENT is used to treat adult patients with moderate-to-severe atopic dermatitis (eczema) that is not well controlled with prescription therapies used on the skin (topical), or who cannot use topical therapies.
 DUPIXENT can be used with or without topical corticosteroids.

 Antihistamines such as hydroxyzine (prescription) or Benadryl are effective in decreasing itch however they can produce sedation.
 Anti-histamines are the first line therapy for itching.
 It is very important to eliminate the itching because the itch-scratch cycle perpetuates eczema into a more chronic state.

-Fortunately there are new medications in development that may help who have not benefited from conventional therapy.
-If you would like to be seen by a dermatologist and participate in a clinical trial, please call Ashley at 609-443-0424
+Fortunately, there are new medications in development that may help who have not benefited from conventional therapy.
+If you would like to be seen by a dermatologist and participate in a clinical trial, please call Jenna at 609-443-0424

 Identifying Eczema Triggers

 - Metals, in particular, nickel

 - Certain fabrics such as wool and polyester

 - Formaldehyde, which is found in household disinfectants, some vaccines, glues and adhesives